selketjah/selketjah.github.io/_posts/2018-01-25-getting-started-with-fable.md

 - F#
 ---

 Getting started with fable is really easy!
-If you use dotnet, all you need to learn are these 5 simple commands to have a simple Fable project up and running:
+If you use dotnet, all you need to learn are these 5 simple commands to have a Fable project up and running:

 ```
 dotnet new -i Fable.Template